ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Video, raw uncompressed video frames

-Description: All details about the used colour specs and bit depth are to be put/read from the KaxCodecColourSpace elements.
+Description: All details about the used color specs and bit depth are to be put/read from the KaxCodecColourSpace elements.

-Initialisation: none
+Initialization: none

 ### V_MPEG4/ISO/SP